aleedurrani/TimeComplexity/ReadMe.md

 ### Code Structure
 - A single function `optimizedCountAll()` replaces the multiple counting functions from the unoptimized version.
 - This function reads the file character by character and updates all counters in a single pass.
-- The `main()` function now calls this optimized function and measures its execution time.
+- The `optimizedHandler()` function now calls this optimized function and measures its execution time.

 ### Performance Analysis
 Based on the output provided: